Ceci007/Ceci007/README.md

 ## I'm a Software Engineer, specialized on front-end development

-- 🔭 I'm currently reviewing my React skills
+- 🔭 I'm currently learning Typescript
 - 🌱 I want to improve my software engineer skills
 - 👯 I’m looking to collaborate with other developers to create a great app
 - 🥅 2021 Goals: Work for an international company